- FITS YOUR LIFESTYLE: Softcup provides 12 hours of period protection making it ideal for the busy,...

 - Dispose of it in the trash

-How to Remove Soft Cup without a Big Mess?
+How to Remove the Instead Cup without a Big Mess?

 Out of all the menstrual products, the Soft Cup style option is one of the most difficult to remove without making a big mess.
-Here are a few tips for how you can do this will minimal fuss:
+Here’s a list with a few tips for how you can do this will minimal fuss:

 - Don’t give up!
 It gets easier over time to remove them